Pension jargon buster

 |Retirement age||The earliest age at which a pension may be paid to an individual.
 This can vary between different pension schemes, but is not normally before age 55 except in the case of ill-health or certain occupations.
 The minimum age is set to increase from 55 to 57 in 2028.
 Retirement age is not the same as the state pension age, which you can read more about on GOV.UK.|

 |Retirement annuity||A pension scheme to which an individual contributes.
 No new retirement annuity contracts were available after 1 July 1988.
 A type of money purchase scheme.|

 A scheme to trick an individual out of some of their money.
-The Financial Conduct Authority provides four things that might alert you to a scam in relation to your pension / steps you can take to protect yourself against scams:
+The government’s Moneyhelper website provides information on how to spot a pension scam.

 |Self-invested personal pension (SIPP)||This is a type of personal pension where the individual may choose the investments in which their funds are held, subject to them qualifying to be held in a pension scheme.|